Data Frames - Part 2

 dtype: object

-Out of the seven columns, three containing integers, three containing floating point (decimal) numbers, and the last one containing gender specification as ‘female’ or ‘male’.
-We note that the sixth column contains a binary classification.
+Out of the seven columns, three contain integers, three contain floating-point (decimal) numbers, and the last one contains gender specification as ‘female’ or ‘male’ - held as string data.
+The sixth column in this dataset contains a binary classification, with a value of ‘0’ indicating a non-smoker individual and ‘1’ indicating a smoker.
 Numerical analysis can thus be restricted to columns with indices 0 to 4.

-1. Get the basic statistical properties of first five columns from the ‘describe’ function.
+1. Obtain the basic statistical properties of the first five columns using the describe function.

-2. Create a barchart of the means of each column.
-To access a row by its name you can use the convention ‘df_describe.loc[’name’]’.
+2. Plot a bar chart of the means of each column.
+To access a row by its name, you can use the convention df_describe.loc['name'].

 PYTHON